homopolymer/PyroTools/README.md

 ## Introduction

-**PyroTools** is a toolkit including methods developed for the analysis of human genome sequencing and metagenomic sequencing.
+**PyroTools** is a toolkit including methods developed for the analysis of human genome sequencing data and metagenomic sequencing data.

 ##Methods